andreamoro-git/blog/_posts/2018-02-18-literature-concordances.md

 * [Ulysses](https://joyceconcordance.andreamoro.net)
 * [Divina commedia](https://danteconcordance.andreamoro.net)

 I still struggle with apostrophes in Dante's so that code is to be considered beta.
+Github code link on each website